tbalbone31/prophet_lesson/README.md

 ### Data

-You will need the following data:

-LCC_footfall_cleaned_2021.csv from https://data.cdrc.ac.uk/dataset/leeds-city-council-footfall-camera-aggregated-data.
-Put this in the data/inputs folder

-The regressor data are in the the data/inputs folder already
+The data are in the data/inputs folder already, please unzip the two archives into this folder.

 Please feel free to reach out should there be any issues.